olahallvall/FlowDance/README.md

 FlowDance goal is help the developer replace System.Transactions.TransactionScope with FlowDance.Client.CompensationSpan as smooth as possible.

 ![FlowDance Span in Detail](Docs/Span-in-details.png)

-## Component overview

-FlowDance consist of two main parts; FlowDance.Client and FlowDance.AzureFunctions tied together with RabbitMQ.

-As a user of FlowDance you add a reference to FlowDance.Client from our code.
-By doing that you can start using CompensationSpan class.

-In FlowDance.AzureFunctions runs a orchestration named **CompensatingSaga**.
-The **CompensatingSaga** reads all the SpanEvent (SpanOpened or SpanClosed) for Correlation ID / Trace ID and creates a CompensationSpanList.
-Depending on if a Span are marked for compensation in the CompensationSpanList the CompensatingSaga will start to compensate that Span.

 ## How to work with CompensationSpan in code